intel-retail/automated-vending/docs_src/modifying_source_code.md

 # Modifying source code

-When modifying source code in the Automated Checkout reference implementation, Docker images need to be rebuilt and services need to be updated to run newly built images.
+When modifying source code in the Automated Vending reference implementation, Docker images need to be rebuilt and services need to be updated to run newly built images.
 This document contains the steps for accomplishing this.

 ## Assumptions

-This document assumes the Automated Checkout services are already running.
+This document assumes the Automated Vending services are already running.
 Additionally, it assumes you've already made a code change and saved the changes.

 ## Building the service's new image